SQream/sqream_docs/guides/setup/recommended_configuration.rst

 Opening up ports in the firewall
 ---------------------------------

 The example below shows how to open up all ports required by SQream DB and related management interfaces.
-The example also takes into account up to 4 instances on the host.
+The example also takes into account up to 4 workers on the host.

    .. code-block:: console